I may earn a commission if you click on links in this post and make a purchase.

 Attend seed swaps and gardening seminars in your local area.
 Get to know people and look for opportunities to barter.

-It’s a mistake to think that the local food community is only those businesses selling a the farmers market.
+It’s a mistake to think that the local food community is only those businesses selling at the farmers market.
 Look for the neighbor who shares extra produce, connect with the woman at church who knows how to make sourdough, ask the coworker to teach you how to can.

 If you’re on Facebook, check for listings in your geographic area for gardeners, yard sale swaps, even food swapping.
 These groups often share, trade, and sell produce, plants, eggs, animals, baked goods, kefir grains and more amongst members.
 It’s a great way to trade extras and learn more about your area.
 These people may already be the foundation of your local food community.